Sustainability → Communicating and Promoting the Benefit

 National Marketing Materials for State Use

-CDC, in collaboration with the Ad Council and the American Medical Association (AMA), has developed a repository of ready-to-use materials that states are encouraged to leverage for marketing campaigns in their own states.
+CDC, in collaboration with the Ad Council and the AMA, has developed a repository of ready-to-use materials that states are encouraged to leverage for marketing campaigns in their own states.
 This Prediabetes Awareness Campaign Toolkit includes print materials, social media materials, out of home materials (e.g., billboards), and TV and radio materials.
 To learn more about outreaching to potential program participants, see the Recruitment and Referral page of the Coverage Toolkit.